-From 2008 to 2010, African Monitor and its partners conducted poverty hearings in which grassroots communities were invited to identify what they regarded as the most important issues for urgent government action.
-These hearings were conducted in South Africa, Kenya, Liberia, Senegal and Mozambique.
-These people also identified the lack of rural infrastructure as a major stumbling block to socioeconomic improvement, and pointed out that it also hampers their governments' poverty alleviation efforts.
-In the Kenya Poverty hearings for instance, it was found that national government efforts to assist the poor were generally failing due to inadequate attention to the informal sector and the provision of rural infrastructure.
+From 2008 to 2010, African Monitor and its partners conducted Poverty hearings in which grassroots communities were invited to identify what they regarded as the most important issues for urgent government action.
+These hearings were held in South Africa, Kenya, Liberia, Senegal and Mozambique.
+Participants identified the lack of rural infrastructure as a major stumbling block to socio-economic improvement, and pointed out that it hampers their governments' poverty alleviation efforts.
+In the Kenya Poverty hearings for instance, it was found that national government efforts to assist the poor were generally failing due to the inadequate attention given to the informal sector and rural infrastructure.
 A strong and recurring message from the hearings was that government should improve rural infrastructure and access to markets.